-Not much room left for under-fire Baraclough’s excuses
+'Little room left for Baraclough’s excuses'

 It also begs the question as to whether the former Under-21 boss is simply kicking the can down the road until September's final two Nations League games, away to Greece and home to Kosovo.
 Injured players will likely be available, league seasons will be underway and the young players will have gained experience - so does that not unnecessarily crank up the pressure on getting results in those games?

-Positivity abounded at Windsor Park on the day before the opening 1-0 loss at home to Greece, with talk of opportunities for young players and the manager setting a target of four wins from four ahead of a quadruple-header to kick off a third-tier Nations League group for which relegated Northern Ireland were top seeds.
+Positivity abounded at Windsor Park on the day before the opening 1-0 loss at home to Greece, with talk of opportunities for young players and the manager setting a target of four wins from four before a quadruple-header to kick off a third-tier Nations League group for which relegated Northern Ireland were top seeds.

-By tea-time on Sunday, however, Baraclough was again having to answer media questions about his future, even if he does seem confident that he will remain in the role.
+By tea-time on Sunday, however, Baraclough was again having to answer media questions about his future, even if he does seem confident he will remain in the role.

 There were boos from supporters at half-time and full-time of the last-gasp 2-2 draw with Cyprus, while there were brief, yet loud, chants of 'We want Bara out' from fans in The Kop soon after the visitors went 2-0 up.
 There were also boos while he delivered pitch-side post-match TV interviews.